atxwang/atxwang.github.io/_posts/reflections on year 1/imback.md

 - My therapist thinks I dedicate too much time to "doing work" and little for anything else (this is true).
 - I am happiest when I am creating, but unfortunately creative hobbies are not sustained unless you hold yourself accountable in some way.
 I am not under any illusion that I have more than one reader (myself), but at the very least, having this website will force me to shit out a post every few weeks or so, which is good enough for me.

-On that note, one of the reasons why I found consistent blogging so challenging is that I write in really aggressive spurts---I spend hours developing something as soon as I get the idea for it, then quickly lose motivation and refuse to continue it an
+On that note, one of the reasons why I found consistent blogging so challenging is that I write in really aggressive spurts---I spend hours developing something as soon as I get the idea for it, then quickly lose motivation and refuse to continue it any further.
+Problematically, I am also a perfectionist, which means I am intensely uncomfortable with attrib

 Hence, by the end of 2024, I ended up with
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzYyMzYxNzldfQ==
+eyJoaXN0b3J5IjpbLTk0NDMxODkxNl19
 -->